 Teaching English in Vietnam is the place to be if you want unique landscapes, amazing cuisine, and be around warm and welcoming people.

-The majority of locals are friendly and welcoming, This includes your students who are usually fun and eager to learn.
+The majority of locals are friendly and welcoming.
+This includes your students who are usually fun and eager to learn.
 Local food is amazing and cheap.
-But international restaurants are mostly only available in larger cities Hanoi, Ho Chi Minh, or Da Nang.
+But international restaurants are mostly only available in larger cities like Hanoi, Ho Chi Minh, or Da Nang.